telstra/open-kilda/README.md

 #### Python dependency notice

-We do not recommend upgrading pip and install docker-compose using the methods described below, bypassing the packer managers.
-Instead, please read the documentation for installing the [pip](https://pip.pypa.io/en/stable/installation/#upgrading-pip) and the [docker-compose](https://docs.docker.com/compose/install/).
+We do not recommend upgrading pip using the method described below, bypassing the packer managers.
+Instead, please read the documentation for installing the [pip](https://pip.pypa.io/en/stable/installation/#upgrading-pip).

 #### Dependency installation on Ubuntu 18.04